RytisGL/MRP-API/README.md

 This documentation provides an overview of the User Management controller, including endpoints for user registration, login, retrieval, updating, and deletion.

+## Authorization

+All endpoints except /login and /register require a Bearer Token for authorization.

 ### Register User
 **Endpoint:** `POST /users/register`